Professor, Sociology and Criminology

 BSc, Anambra State University of Technology

-He has research interests, and has published on market criminality, street gangs and violent armed groups, the sociology of energy and natural resources; and the deleterious effects of market rationality on Sub-Saharan Africa (with special focus on the IMF, World Bank and the WTO).
+He has research interests and has published on market criminality, street gangs and violent armed groups, the sociology of energy and natural resources, and the deleterious effects of market rationality in Sub-Saharan Africa.
 His book, Market Criminology: State-Corporate Crime in the Petroleum Extraction Industry (Routledge, 2018), introduces the concept of market criminology which extends the interrogative circumference of criminology to accommodate the ravages of market forces in variegated forms of capitalism.
-Dr. Ezeonu’s research works cover both North America and sub-Saharan Africa.
+Dr. Ezeonu’s research works cover both North America and Sub-Saharan Africa.